sardana-org/sardana/doc/source/sep/SEP6.md

 Formulas:

-* pre-start, post-end positions, acceleration, deceleration and velocity - see Motion chapter
+* pre-start, post-end positions, acceleration time, deceleration time and velocity - see Motion chapter
 * Synchronization structure (this example describes an equidistant scan of a single physical motor):
 * The maximum of the user input latency time and the active measurement group latency time is used.